Zoints/treasury/README.md

 The treasury can be initialized without the funds being available up front.
 In that case, the beneficiary can claim everything in the account *up to* the maximum theoretical funds.
 This allows a vested treasury to be created and then have the funds minted directly into its fund address.

 Multiple vested treasuries can be created for a single beneficiary.
+The beneficiary does not need to sign.